The Analyst Programme

 Support

-As part of our Analyst cohort 2026, you’ll benefit from the informal support of your peers who join the programme with you, as well as a buddy assigned to help you navigate the organisation in your early days.
-An Analyst Co-ordinator works with each cohort, offering informal support, as well as liaising with your line managers to plan the specific training sessions your group needs.
+Our Analysts benefit from the informal support of peers who join the programme at the same time, as well as a buddy assigned to help them navigate the organisation in your early days.
+An Analyst Co-ordinator works with each cohort, offering informal support, as well as liaising with Analysts’ line managers to plan specific training sessions for each group.

 Career development

-You’ll take on increasing responsibility as you grow, with many Analysts progressing to Senior Analyst roles by their third year.
+Analysts take on increasing responsibility as they grow, with many Analysts progressing to Senior Analyst roles by their third year.
 From there, alumni of the programme continue their development in more senior roles at Social Finance or across the wider social impact sector.

 Your potential career progression within Social Finance could look like this: